philip-davis/552-telesurgery/README.md

 It is normal and expected that each number will appear twice.

 ## Adding interference traffic
 There are two nodes for generating interference traffic.
-Traffic sent in the direction `interfere-2 -> interfere-1` will be competetive with the video stream traffic.
+Traffic sent in the direction `interfere-2 -> interfere-1` will be competitive with the video stream traffic.
 The `iperf` utility can be used to generate this interfering traffic.

 On `interfere-1`, run `iperf -s -u`, and on `interfere-2` run `iperf -c 10.10.1.2 -u -b 20m -t 600 -i 10`.
 This will generate 10 minutes of 20Mbit/s UDP traffic.
 This should be running during all non-baseline experiments.